Whiz-456/google-kubernetes-engine/01-Create-GCP-Account/README.md

 - Follow presentation slides to create the GCP Account

 ## Step-04: Create Budget Alerts
-- Go to Billing and Create Budget Alerts
+- Go to Billing and Create Budget Alerts.